HVAC Training Programs & Certification in Illinois (IL)

 Apart from these certificates and degrees, students can also choose to complete the FastTrack program, which takes only 16 weeks and prepares graduates to take the HVAC certification exam.

-The curriculum includes courses such as Basic Refrigeration; blueprint reading; refrigeration (commercial appliances); air movement and ventilation; installation and service; and metal fabrication, among others.
+The curriculum includes courses such as basic refrigeration; blueprint reading; refrigeration (commercial appliances); air movement and ventilation; installation and service; and sheet metal fabrication, among others.
 Students graduating from the AAS and certificate programs at the College of Lake Country will be prepared to sit for a national exit exam.
 Those who pass will be placed on an Air Conditioning and Refrigeration Institute national registry which is given to HVAC employers.

 • Location: Grayslake, IL

-• Expected Time to Completion: AAS (two years); certificate (two semesters each)
+• Expected Time to Completion: AAS (two years); certificates (two semesters each)

 Elgin Community College

-Coursework in the various programs includes air conditioning and refrigeration, basic heating gas/oil, basic electricity & HVAC/R controls, basic sheet metal, advanced heating hydronics/steam, refrigerant recovery certification, blueprint reading for heating & AC, commercial air conditioning, and heat pumps & electrical heat, among others.
+Coursework in the various programs includes air conditioning and refrigeration; basic heating gas/oil; basic electricity & HVAC-R controls; basic sheet metal; advanced heating hydronic/steam; refrigerant recovery certification; blueprint reading for heating & AC; commercial air conditioning; and heat pumps & electrical heat, among others.

 Students in these programs will be prepared to pursue high-paying HVAC careers and will be able to work in both residential as well as commercial settings.
 The faculty of the program includes expert professionals who have years of experience in this industry.